Ankitz007/system-design-archives/basics/1-cap-theorem.md

 - **Definition**: All nodes in the system see the same data at the same time.
 More formally, any read operation that begins after a write operation completes must return that new value, or the result of a later write.
 All clients interacting with the system have the same view of the data.
 - **In Simpler Terms**: If you write a value `X=10` to the system, any subsequent read of `X` by any client connected to any node should return `10` (until `X` is updated again).
 There's no stale data.
 - **Analogy**: Think of a single, perfectly synchronized shared digital whiteboard.
 When someone writes something, everyone looking at the whiteboard sees the update instantaneously.

+> [!IMPORTANT]
-- **Important Note**: CAP Theorem typically refers to strong consistency (specifically, linearizability).
+> CAP Theorem typically refers to strong consistency (specifically, linearizability).
 Weaker forms of consistency exist (like eventual consistency), but the theorem's trade-off applies most directly to the strong guarantee.

 ### (A) Availability